-More than ever before, the ability to be self-employed is on a lot of people’s minds.
-Independent work is or has been a part of nearly 48% of American’s careers, a number that is expected to grow to 52% over the next five years.
+More than ever before, the ability to be self-employed is on a lot of people’s minds there were 64.6 million independent workers in 2022.
 Independence offers the opportunity for greater flexibility, increased career satisfaction, and even the chance to earn more money—so, there’s a lot to be excited about.
 However, making the leap to self-employment is a big career change and a choice that must be considered carefully.

 In his webinar, Going Independent: Are You Ready to Make the Leap?, experienced consultant George Hallenbeck, Director of Commercialization for the Center for Creative Leadership, discussed three important steps to making the transition to an independent career.
 Below, we summarize the key takeaways from his talk.

 While there are many benefits to independence, that doesn’t mean it’s the best decision for everyone.
 If you’re considering transitioning to an independent career, it is first important to determine if it is truly right for you.